-Biomedical informatics is a critical CTSA function due to its enabling role in clinical and translational science (CTS).
-Since its founding, ICTS has placed informatics at the forefront of its research and results translation endeavors.
-CBMI spearheads informatics work within ICTS and coordinates synergistic activities across the UCI campus.
-Its core mission is to provide and innovate informatics solutions to facilitate clinical research, accelerate results translation, and engender the transformation of hospitals and clinics into a learning health system, both locally and across CTSA Hubs.
+Since its founding, ICTS has placed informatics at the forefront of its research and results in translation endeavors.
+Established in 2008 as an integral part of the original ICTS, our Center for Biomedical Informatics (CBMI) spearheads informatics work within ICTS and coordinates synergistic activities across the UC Irvine campus.
+The core mission of the CBMI is “to provide and innovate informatics solutions to facilitate clinical research, accelerate results translation, and engender the transformation of hospitals and clinics into a learning health system, both locally and across CTSA Hubs.”

-The leadership team of CBMI consists of nationally renowned scholars in biomedical informatics and IT leaders at UCI Health, silos that are often difficult to connect.
-This purposeful organizational strategy has created a multidisciplinary group of key stakeholders that have a track record both in conducting cutting-edge scholarly work to advance CTS, and in providing state-of-the-art informatics support for research.
+The leadership team of CBMI consists of nationally renowned scholars in biomedical informatics and IT leaders at UC Irvine Health, silos that are often difficult to connect.
+This purposeful organizational strategy has created a multidisciplinary group of key stakeholders that have a track record both in conducting cutting-edge scholarly work to advance clinical and translational science, and in providing state-of-the-art informatics support for research.

 What We Do

-Our two-year Clinical Informatics Fellowship program received ACGME accreditation in 2017, making UCI one of the 27 institutions that offer clinical informatics fellowship training.
+- Our two-year Clinical Informatics Fellowship program received ACGME accreditation in 2017, making UC Irvine one of the 27 institutions that offer clinical informatics fellowship training.
 CBMI provides research seminars and research rotation opportunities for the fellows.

 For more information in regard to informatics inquiries, please contact: